 This method was effective, but there were times it caused me more stress than I can handle long-term.

 That’s why this time around, I’m going for something more sustainable.

 Hubs is a big fan of Adam Corolla, and through his podcast, we discovered Vinnie Tortorich.
 Vinnie recommends cutting out sugars and grains.

 No counting, no crazy recipes.
-We’re just eating real foods, avoiding those grains, and stopping eating when we don’t feel hungry anymore.
+We’re getting healthy in the New Year, and this time we’re doing it by just eating real foods, avoiding those grains, and stopping eating when we don’t feel hungry anymore.

 So, What Do We Eat?

 Last night, we enjoyed a steak salad with sparkling water for dinner.
 Simple and delicious.